 More information will be published on the NaCo web pages as the reports come along.
 If you are interested by this mode, just consider the cube mode and its overheads.
-We will make simpler template available for not having to close the loop:
+We made simpler templates for not having to close the loop: